 Teachable allows you to add native comments to your lectures where students can ask questions, share feedback and even engage with their peers.
 At the same time, the instructor can answer the questions and facilitate the discussions.

-A lot of instructors also use Facebook groups or external forum solutions like Muut to manage their community and it really depends on what your requirements are.
+A lot of instructors also use Facebook groups or external forum solutions like Muut to manage their community.
+Which option you select really depends on what your requirements are.

 Not everyone is equally motivated to learn and take action.
 If you sell online courses or run a membership site, you probably know that people need extrinsic motivation to take action.

 So, you should have a strategy in place to reward your members.
-This will not just help you motivate the members but will also help build loyalty.
+This will not just help you motivate the members, but it will also help build loyalty.

 There are different ways in which you can reward your members:

-Now you can send these rewards to your members when they reach specific milestones like completing a particular course or completing 1 year as a member etc.
+Now you can send these rewards to your members when they reach specific milestones like completing a particular course or completing one year as a member etc.

 The mistake that a lot of membership site owners and course creators make is that they don’t collect any sort of feedback from their members.

-Your membership site isn’t supposed to be a one-way communication and you should survey your members from time to time.
-Your members’ feedback will not just help you improve your product but can also generate content ideas for you on autopilot.
+Your membership site isn’t supposed to be a one-way communication.
+You should survey your members from time to time, as your members’ feedback will not just help you improve your product but can also generate content ideas for you on autopilot.

 So, how do you create a survey and add it your course?